 Compulsory acquisition

-If a compensation agreement cannot be reached with the help of your support team, the acquiring authority will begin the compulsory acquisition of your property.
+If a compensation agreement cannot be reached, the acquiring authority may begin the compulsory acquisition of your property.

 If an agreement cannot be reached

-If you and the acquiring authority have been unable to reach an agreement after the minimum 6-month period, the process of compulsory acquisition begins.
+If you and the acquiring authority have been unable to reach an agreement after the minimum 6-month negotiation period, the acquiring authority may commence compulsory acquisition of your property by issuing a Proposed Acquisition Notice (PAN).

 You will receive a Proposed Acquisition Notice (PAN) that will state that the acquiring authority intends to compulsorily acquire your property after a certain period, usually 90 days.
-This timeframe can be shortened in certain circumstances in accordance with the Just Terms Act.
+This timeframe can be shortened in certain circumstances in accordance with the Land Acquistion (Just Terms Compensation) Act 1991.

-You can still continue negotiations and exchange contracts with the acquiring authority when a PAN has been issued.
+You can still continue negotiations with the acquiring authority when a PAN has been issued, in an attempt to reach agreement.

 The NSW Valuer General may take part in determining the amount of compensation you will receive.
-The Valuer General is independent of both state and local government and does not act for the property owner or the acquiring authority.
+The Valuer General is an independent body and does not act for the property owner or the acquiring authority.

 Key stages